AWilliams17/MemTools/README.md

 	WriteOnly = PROCESS_VM_OPERATION | PROCESS_VM_WRITE,
 	ReadWrite = ReadOnly | WriteOnly
 };
+// Also located inside the mProcessFunctions namespace: the Bitness typedef enum.
+// This is for usage with the 'mGetModuleBitness' function in the same namespace. typedef enum {
+		UNKNOWN,
+		PWIN32,
+		PWIN64
+	} Bitness;
 ```

 # Example Usage: Changing Player Health in CSGO